ava11235/ava11235.github.io/_posts/2025-05-29-host-static-website-s3-cloudfront.md

 - The global distribution means my site loads quickly for everyone
 - It's easy to update and maintain
 - The default CloudFront URL works great until I decide to add a custom domain This is how I'm currently hosting my portfolio site using S3 and CloudFront with the default distribution URL.
 It's been a great solution - my site loads quickly, is always available, and costs very little to maintain.
+Next, I plan to add a custom domain.
+I will blog about it!

 ✅ What I've Learned: